Federal Way, Washington

 How Does Good Oral Hygiene Affect Gingivitis Treatment?

 One of the best gingivitis treatment options is having good oral hygiene.
-Brushing, flossing, and rinsing with a fluoride mouthwash can help prevent plaque buildup and remove harmful bacteria from the mouth.
-Maintaining good dental health requires diligence, and our entire staff is available to answer questions, offer product recommendations, and guide every patient toward their brightest, healthiest smile.
+Brushing, flossing and rinsing with a fluoride mouthwash can help prevent plaque buildup and remove harmful bacteria from the mouth.
+We have also found that implementing the use of a WaterPik can be instrumental in improving overall oral health.
+Maintaining good dental health requires diligence, and our entire staff is available to answer questions, offer product recommendations and guide every patient toward their brightest, healthiest smile.

 Who Should Get Surgical Periodontitis Treatment?

 Like we mentioned above, sometimes, deep periodontal pockets do not respond fully to conservative, non-surgical care.
 Periodontal disease is a “silent disease”, meaning you, as the patient, probably have no idea there are even any periodontal issues.
 It is imperative to get an issues addressed as soon as possible because an issue in one area can quickly and easliy progress to several teeth.
 We have a fantastic relationship with a local periodontist (gum specialist) here in Federal Way, WA, as well as one in Tacoma, WA.
 We will partner together with them to help you restore and maintain the best level of oral health possible.

 Where Can I Find Periodontal Dental Care Near Me?

 We believe everyone deserves a dentist who listens to and cares for their patients.
 In addition to helping patients with immediate problems, our doctors also help them build lifelong oral hygiene habits that can help prevent gum disease and other conditions.